What goes into deciding whether to change football coaches?

 The finances of firing a coach have changed over the last 15 years as big buyouts and quick contract extensions for coaches have become the norm.
 McElwain received an extension after last season.
 Florida still owes South Carolina coach Will Muschamp, who McElwain replaced, $1.575 million.

 Jed Hughes of executive search firm Korn-Ferry has worked with Texas and Southern California on recent coaching searches.
-He said the market is skewed to favor coaches because the pool of proven candidates is not deep, and a little success can get stakeholders excited.
+He said the market is skewed to favor coaches because the pool of proven candidates is not deep, and a little early success can get stakeholders eager to hand out a contract extension.

 ”There’s a lot of pressure on that athletic director,” Hughes said. ”Most of the time it might not be that athletic director making the final decision.
 Could be somebody above him, maybe the president or maybe somebody on the board that’s intimately involved.”